The Benefits of Exporting

 If you decide to start exporting, you’ll certainly be in good company.

-In fact, according to export.gov, small- and medium-sized businesses in the U.S. represent almost 97 percent of U.S. exporters.
-And more than two-thirds of these exporters have fewer than 20 employees.
+In fact, according to export.gov, small- and medium-sized businesses in the U.S. represent almost 98 percent of U.S. exporters.
+And 98 percent of these exporters have fewer than 500 employees.

 Exporting offers plenty of benefits and opportunities, including: